 If you do opt to drive yourself, note that it can be difficult for the untrained eye to spot a leopard amid its surroundings.
 When you have to keep your eyes on the road, it’s harder to take in the scenery, which can make it difficult to spot animals.
 Also, because public parks do not have restrictions on the number of vehicles permitted (the way they do in a private reserve), it is possible to be one of a dozen cars huddled around an elephant.
 If you find yourself in this situation, don’t be afraid to head down a less-busy road.
-You’ll likely stumble upon something else of interest -- these parks are quite large and have plenty of wildlife.

 That said, a self-drive is better suited to those who have been on a safari before.
 Inexperienced safari-goers will rely heavily on luck to see animals (fortunately, parks like Etosha and Kruger are densely packed with wildlife).
-We recommend doing extensive research beforehand and packing a good guide book.
+We recommend doing extensive research beforehand — and packing a good guide book.

 There are two main differences when you go the luxury route.

-First, you’ll be staying on a private reserve or a private concession within a national park -- both of which place restrictions on the number of people and cars allowed.
+First, you’ll be staying on a private reserve or a private concession within a national park — both of which place restrictions on the number of people and cars allowed.
 That means you can actually pull up alongside a pack of lions homing in on a kill and not have to compete for a view.

 In addition to encountering fewer vehicles on your drive, you’ll likely share a 4x4 with four to six people, as opposed to eleven or more in a similar car or SUV.
 It’s not a guarantee, of course, but higher-end lodges tend to avoid packing vehicles.
 Reserving a private vehicle might make sense for a larger group or a family (which can cost an additional $1,000 or more) to avoid being on someone else’s schedule or agenda (e.g. if you want to keep watching the lions, and they want to move on).

 Lastly, location matters.
-Some of the coolest safari destinations -- the most secluded and unique landscapes -- are further off the grid.
+Some of the coolest safari destinations — the most secluded and unique landscapes — are further off the grid.
 Those harder-to-reach destinations cost much more to get to, due to limited accessibility (e.g. having to rely on private puddle jumper planes to get there).